 The Grand Park is adjacent to the Central Village and is located along Airway Boulevard transit corridor east of Cactus Road.
-The Grand Park recreational and cultural center, will exemplify new sustainable infrastructure development practices, for both the residents and the workforce of Otay Mesa to make use of and enjoy
+The Grand Park recreational and cultural center, will exemplify new sustainable infrastructure development practices, and create a place that both the residents and the workforce of Otay Mesa can make use of and enjoy.